 Some electric car drivers choose to lease the car's battery from the manufacturer, and in some cases this will result in lower insurance costs.
 If you do this, it's vital you let insurers providers know when retrieving quotes.

-If you decide to lease the battery, make sure you have a good read of all documents you receive from the manufacturer so you fully understand your responsibility as the car's owner.
+If you decide to lease the battery, make sure you read of all documents you receive from the manufacturer, so you fully understand your responsibility as the car's owner.

 Electric cars need to be plugged in to charge, so another important issue to consider is the power cables.
 When assessing insurance options, check whether the policies provide cover for any damage to the charging device and cables, as repairs could be costly.